ROSS-org/ROSS/README-vis.md

 There is a basic reader for both types of output being developed in the [CODES-vis repo](https://xgitlab.cels.anl.gov/codes/codes-vis) (ross-reader branch).
 In the future we may switch to an already established file format (perhaps something like XDMF), or just further develop what is being used currently.
+For the time being, ROSS will output a README file in the stats-output directory with the given filename prefix.
+The file contains some general information about values of input parameters, but also has data that the reader in the CODES-vis repo can use to correctly read the instrumentation data.

 ### Other notes
 There are a couple of other options that show up in the ROSS stats options.